-The candidate must have the ability to work independently, to well organize himself and to communicate regurlarly with all implied researchers.
-An analytical thinking and creeativity will be appreciated.
+The candidate must have the ability to work independently and to well organize himself.

 Good communication and writing skills in English are mandatory.
-The following tests can be used as such documentation with minimum scores:
+The following tests can be used as such documentation: TOEFL, IELTS or Cambridge Certificate in Advanced English (CAE) or Cambridge Certificate of Proficiency in English (CPE).
+Minimum scores are:

-- TOEFL: 600 (paper-based test), 92 (Internet-based test). - IELTS: 7, with no section lower than 6.5 (only Academic IELTS test accepted). - CAE/CPE: grade B or A.
+- TOEFL: 600 (paper-based test), 92 (Internet-based test). - IELTS: 6.5, with no section lower than 5.5 (only Academic IELTS test accepted). - CAE/CPE: grade B or A.

-We offer:
+We offer :

-- exciting and stimulating tasks in a strong international academic environment (France and UK). - an opened and inclusive work environment with dedicated colleagues and a high level hardware equipement.
+- exciting and stimulating tasks in a strong international academic environment (France and UK). - an open and inclusive work environment with dedicated colleagues and a high level hardware equipement.